ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_2.md

 Set up

+- Process:
-- To Set up: Admin -> Select Property -> Custom Definitions -> Custom Dimension -> New Custom Dimension
+  - Admin -> Select Property -> Custom Definitions -> Custom Dimension -> New Custom Dimension
   - Name dimension, set scope to hit, product, session, or user
 - Add Custom Dimension
   - Dimensions can only be paired with others when they are in the same scope
   - Active checkbox: active by default, but can un-check to de-activate it at any time
   - First time: given js for the site - copy the js then click Done
-  - Taken to page listing all custom dimensions - each has an ID (slot number)
+  - Taken to overview page listing all custom dimensions - each has an ID (slot number, read-only)
   - Add js tracking code to site - Google Tag Manager can help with this
+  - Custom Metric - parameter of index-value pairs
   - Code uses userStatus js var to determine whether user came from employee-only link vs. entering normal retail site
     - Attaches custom dimension ("dimension1") to pageview hit
     - Sent to google, processed into data for the custom dimension and appropriate reports